Social Work

 Both years of the Regular Standing option and the Advanced Standing year require on-site fieldwork in the community.

-Outside of their studies, students also receive a number of opportunities to see their classroom lessons in action, such as participating in Social Work Day at the United Nations, attending professional conferences such as the NASW-NJ Annual Conference, or contributing to the RIOS Lab, which brings together students and community practitioners as they engage in research to drive community wide change.
+Outside of their studies, social work graduate students also receive a number of opportunities to see their classroom lessons in action, such as participating in Social Work Day at the United Nations, attending professional conferences such as the NASW-NJ Annual Conference, or contributing to the RIOS Lab, which brings together students and community practitioners as they engage in research to drive community wide change.

-Our students finish the program ready to make a difference.
+Our social work students finish the program ready to make a difference.
 They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse, healthcare and forensic practice.
 With fieldwork and theoretical components, this program is open to both full- and part-time students.

 *Accredited by the Council on Social Work Education (CSWE)